 Change your diet

 The food and drinks you consume can also affect your oral hygiene, which is why you must focus on what you eat and change your diet to achieve stronger teeth and gums.
 Eating sugar-rich foods and drinking carbonated water can dissolve the enamel in your teeth over time, which can result in cavities and bleeding gums.
+You may also feel that your teeth are sensitive to cold because of sugary or acidic food.
+When you consume these foods, acidity or sugar can cause the enamel on your teeth to break down.
+This can lead to the dentin, which is the layer under the enamel, becomes exposed.
+When this happens, you may start to feel sensitivity to cold temperatures.
 Avoid such foods as much as possible.
 If you can’t, brush your teeth immediately after consumption.
 Furthermore, chewing on crunchy vegetables and fruits that are rich in fibre is also highly recommended as they make your teeth stronger.
 Swap your soft and processed food for fibre-rich, crunchy veggies to enhance your oral hygiene.

 Flossing is necessary